Welcome to today's edition of the Rush 24-7 podcast.

 I'm sure you heard them on this program from veterans.

-We thought, well, what if that's true, then we've caused this school a lot of hassle.
+We thought, well, what, if that's true, then we've caused this school a lot of hassle.

-And I walked out of here Thursday afternoon, somewhat concerned and worried about it, but it turns out that our instincts, which are always right, don't doubt me.
+But it turns out that our instincts, which are always right, don't doubt me.

 So all's well that ends well.

-Have you people seen uh the it's uh it's on YouTube.
+Have you people seen it's on YouTube?

 Hillary Clinton.